krishaamer/green-filter-research/research/literature/ai.md

 | 2nd | “A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.” |
 | 3rd | “A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.” |

-This chapter will look at AI in general and then focus on financial AI in particular.
+While by the 2010’s AI became powerful enough to beat humans in games of Go and Chess, it did not yet pass the Turing test.
+Its use was limited to specific tasks and generalized models did not exist yet.
+This changed with increase in computing power and a new approach called *deep learning*, largerly modeled after the *neural networks* of the biological (human) brain.

-## Large-Language Models (LLM) {#large-language-models-llm}
+### The Advent of Large-Language Models (LLMs) {#the-advent-of-large-language-models-llms}

-Since 2020, when OpenAI released the GPT-3 large-language model (LLM), trained on 570 GB of text (Alex Tamkin & Deep Ganguli (2021)), it’s become possible to make AI-generated content that’s difficult to distinguish from human work (passing the Turing test).
+Since 2020, when OpenAI released the GPT-3 large-language model (LLM), trained on 570 GB of text (Alex Tamkin & Deep Ganguli (2021)), it’s become possible to make AI-generated content that’s difficult to distinguish from human expression, however it’s still not passing the Turing test.
+Zhang et al. (2023) found humans are more likely to trust an AI teammate if they are not deceived by it’s identity.
+It’s better for collaboration to make it clear, one is talking to a machine.
+One step towards trust is the explainability of AI-systems.
+While current AIs are largely *‘black boxes’*, which do not explain how they reach a certain expression Cabitza et al. (2023) proposes a framework for quality criteria and explainability of AI-expressions.

 The advance of LLMs (Tamkin et al. (2021))

-T-NLG

 | №   | AI Model | Released |           |
 |-----|----------|----------|-----------|